4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

     t, pos, vel, euler, acc, gyro = benchmark_full_pva_beat_202311A(fs) head = euler[:, 2]

+Note that the generated position signals are in meters (m), velocity signals are in meters per second (m/s), and attitude signals are in radians (rad).
+The accelerometer signals are in meters per second squared (m/s^2), and the gyroscope signals are in radians per second (rad/s).

 To emulate real sensor recordings, these reference signals must be polluted with noise.
 The ``noise`` module that comes with ``smsfusion`` provides a variety of noise models that can be used to corrupt the reference signals.
 For example, the :func:`~smsfusion.noise.IMUNoise`